top of page

 Food:

-Food will be provided for all program participants starting with dinner on Monday night.
-Please send a packed lunch with your camper for Monday.
+All food will be provided for all program participants.
+Please do not send any food with your child to camp.
 We have noted all food restrictions/allergies that you provided during registration and will shop accordingly.
-Please do not send any additional food with your child.
-If there is a need to send food, due to a food allergy/restriction, please contact us in advance.
+If there is a need to send food, due to a food allergy/restriction that we cannot accommodate, please be sure to get in contact prior to camp.
 You will need to “check in” this food with an Instructor or the Cook on the first day.

 Hydration: